Medico-Legal work

 I have a medico-legal private practice which is approximately an equal mixture of plaintiff and defendant work and some joint instructions.

 I accept around 75 instructions per year.
-I have experience of giving evidence in clinical negligence cases for the Medical Protection Society, the NHSLA and for claimants.
+I have experience of giving evidence in clinical negligence cases for the Medical Protection Society, NHS Resolution and for claimants.

 In personal injury claims I have particular expertise in the causation of low back problems, the late effects of fractures and secondary osteoarthritis.